dajones42/dte/scripts/README.md

 - bridgerails.json: US Tracks track profile with bridge rails only.

+- scalerail.json: Scale Rail track profile (does not include all features).

 ## Switch Track Shapes

 These files contain information similar to track shapes in the global